 9. What do you mean by an accredited school?

 The school must be eligible to award college credits under the rules and regulations of the state or jurisdiction in which the school operates.
-Studies that lead to licenses without college credit normally will not qualify (for example, computer technician).
-Some courses that lead to licenses may be for college credit (for example, nursing).
-The school you are interested in should be able to tell you if they are accredited — by the state and national bodies that create educational standards and evaluate programs — and whether the program in which you want to enroll will earn you recognized college credits.
+The school you are interested in should be able to tell you if they are accredited — by the state and national bodies that create educational standards and evaluate programs — and whether the program in which you want to enroll will earn you recognized college credits or certification.

 10. Can I get a grant to attend a two-year college for an associate degree or for attending a junior or community college?